Consumer Pamphlet: U.S. Lawful Permanent Residents

 –Have been convicted or admitted to having violated any controlled substance law, except for a single offense of simple possession of 30 grams or less of marijuana.

 – Have been confined to a penal institution during the statutory period as a result of a conviction, for an aggregate period of 180 days or more.

 – Have committed and been convicted of two or more gambling offenses.

-– Earn or have earned your principle income from illegal gambling.
+– Earn income principally from illegal gambling.

 – Have been involved in prostitution or commercialized vice.